jhudsl/tidyversecourse/docs/04-dataviz.md

 ### Tables in R

-Now that we have a good understanding of what to consider when making tables, we can to practice making good tables in R. To do this, we'll return to the diamonds data set.
+Now that we have a good understanding of what to consider when making tables, we can to practice making good tables in R. To do this, we'll return to the diamonds dataset.
 As a reminder, this dataset contains prices and other information about ~54,000 different diamonds.
 If we want to provide viewers with a summary of these data, we may want to provide information about diamonds broken down by the quality of the diamond's cut.
 To get the data we're interested in, we'll use the `diamonds` dataset and the `dplyr` R package, which we discussed in a lesson in an earlier course.

 ### Getting the Data in Order